zhenghaohe/philipcdavis.github.io/_posts/2014-08-14-How-To-Become-A-Front-End-Developer.md

 title:  "How to Become a Front End Developer"
 date:   2014-08-14 22:00:00
 ---
+# How to Become a Front End Developer

 I recently taught a front end intensive course to people who had no coding experience.
 Here are three thoughts I would share with new front end developers or those considering the profession.